abubakarq3/Explainable-AI-XAI-methods-for-re-inforcement-of-object-recognition-and-localization-in-the-wild-e/README.md

 ## Future Work

-This project is part of ongoing research to refine object recognition and localization in dynamic, real-world settings.
+This project is part of ongoing research.
 Future improvements include:
-- Enhancing the integration of XAI methods to improve model accuracy and decision-making.
+- To further refine this approach and explore additional methods for verifying and leveraging the explainers to improve model accuracy and reliability.
-- Exploring new explainability techniques for better model transparency and validation.

 ## Dependencies